pedasmith/BluetoothDeviceController/SmallProjects/BluetoothCurrentTimeServer/Assets/Adafruit-Clue/Hiker-Companion.md

 # The Hiker's Companion

 The Hiker's Companion is an Adafuit Clue with hiker-friendly features.
 If you make one, you should pick a large battery -- the typical 370 mAH battery will only run the device for 6 to 8 hours, which isn't enough for safety.
-A Hiker Companian really needs to be good enough Note that the device uses about 50 mA of power.
+A Hiker Companian really needs to be good enough.
+Note that the device uses about 50 mA of power.

 The device can use other microcontrollers and displays.

 The display can show:
 1. Large title + 3 lines of 10 chars
 2. Small title + 4 lines of 10 chars
+3. Large value + 7 lines of small text

 1. Pressure including barometer + height from a starting point